 - The balance in my TFSA on Dec 31 2019 will be 10% larger than on January 1 2019.
 This is very specific, you can even put actual values in there, which makes things easier for you to monitor your goal.

 - You can automate this goal, and make it easier.
-Setting up automatic over payments on your on-line banking of $400 per pay (if you are paid bi-weekly) makes this resolution real.
+Setting up automatic over-payments on your online banking of $400 per pay (if paid bi-weekly) makes this resolution real.

 - In my case I am lucky as my office has a gym I can use for free.

-Resolutions are wonderful things (although you can set goals any day of the year), but they must be specific.
-Saying, “I will be a better person” is admirable sentiment, but what does it mean and how are you going to do this?
+Resolutions are excellent things (although you can set goals any day of the year), but they must be specific.
+Saying, “I will be a better person” is an admirable sentiment, but what does it mean, and how are you going to do this?

 - Give more to charities?